dcbrwn/photospice/README.md

 ## What I'm aiming to fix

+* Effect picker dialog with previews
+* Presets for both single effects and pipeline as a whole
 * Preview for image is quite static and can't be moved/zoomed
 * The UI is not adapted for mobile devices yet
 * UI goodies like custom color for background in preview